Occupational Health and Safety Program for Animal Care and Use Personnel

 G. “Volunteer” means a non-paid person who performs a prescribed university function or responsibility that has been approved by the authorized university representative.

-A. All employees (including contacted employees), students, visitors, and volunteers that work with laboratory animals are responsible for adhering to and familiarizing themselves with all policies, programs, manuals, plans, guides, and directives related to working with animals.
+All employees (including contract employees), students, visitors, and volunteers that work with laboratory animals are responsible for adhering to and familiarizing themselves with all policies, programs, manuals, plans, guides, and directives related to working with animals.

-E. IACUC, as administered by and under the coordination of the Office of Research Subject Protections, is responsible for verifying all environmental health and safety requirements, including training, have been completed for each submitted protocol.
+C. IACUC, as administered by and under the coordination of the Office of Research Integrity and Assurance, is responsible for verifying that all environmental health and safety requirements, including training, have been completed for each submitted protocol.

-F. The Office of Research Compliance is responsible for administration of this policy as well as providing technical assistance in all environmental health and safety matters related to animal use.
+D. The Office of Research Integrity and Assurance is responsible for administration of this policy and providing technical assistance to the Environmental Health and Safety Office on matters related to animal use.

 B. Supervisors are responsible for implementing corrective and disciplinary actions for employees under their supervision when environmental health and safety plans, policies, and procedures are not followed.